dunk7/Voronyz/web/README.md

 For **testing/demo purposes**, you can deploy without any environment variables:
 - ✅ Authentication works with demo mode (enabled by default)
+- ✅ Sample products are included
-- ✅ Mock database provides sample products and cart functionality
+- ✅ Cart functionality works with localStorage persistence
-- ✅ Checkout redirects to success page (Stripe not required for testing)
+- ✅ Checkout redirects to success page
-- ✅ All core features work with in-memory data
+- ✅ All core features work client-side

 ### Database Setup